Welcome to the April 2026 edition of RPL at Home, where I share what Iโm up to when Iโm not in the kitchen or in front of the camera.

 But I am happy to report that season 1 of this prequel, A Knight of the Seven Kingdoms, was delightful.
 There is violence, of course (knights be dueling) but not sexual violence, and there is a lot of humor.
 The interaction between the two main characters is funny and endearing, and the episodes are short and sweet.

 As for movies, we recently watched A Nice Indian Boy.
-Iโm not normally a romantic comedy buff (Max says my movie taste skews towards the depressing lol), but I really enjoyed this one.
-It was very sweet, funny, and had a beautiful message about family, love, and acceptance.
+Iโm not normally a romantic comedy buff (Max says my taste in movies skews towards the depressing lol), but I really enjoyed this one.
+It was very sweet, funny, and had a beautiful message about family, love, and acceptance.ย

 ๐ Reading